FAQs

 How likely are we to be successful in getting funding?

 There are more applications than we have money to support, and the success rate can vary a little year to year depending on what funds we have available.
+We try to indicate how many grants we may make from a fund where we can.

 What happens if we're successful?